DavidDock/cheers-api/README.md

 * Create Review - Allows users to create and delete a review for other users posts/drinks.
 This will create an average user rating which can be seen in the post detail.

 Further future implentations:
+* For the profile and posts model it would be better to resize the images upon upload to speed up frontend performance.
 * For each cheers/star/comment give post owner a notification.
 * Show post owner a list of users who gave cheer/star.